When it comes to baseball in South Florida, anything Alex Fernandez touches turns to gold.

 On top of that, Fernandez said he taught Castellanos how to handle himself as a professional and other intangibles that scouts look for in a prospect.
 He’s done a lot in South Florida, but seeing one of his own in the Major Leagues is on the top of the list.

-Right now Castellanos is hitting .235 with a .637 OPS, but the Tigers are exercising patience with Castellanos knowing that he'll eventually come to his own and be the missing piece to their championship puzzle.
+Right now Castellanos is hitting .235 with a .637 OPS, but every month he is on the active roster is an indication of the Tigers exercising patience with the rookie, knowing that he'll eventually come to his own as a star and be the missing piece to their championship puzzle.

 “It’s special,” Fernandez said.
 “It makes me proud that we were part of his path.”